 CERTIFICATES AND LICENSES REQUIRED:

-The appointee to this position will be required to complete a criminal background check, driving record check, and pre-employment physical to the satisfaction of the employer.
+The appointee to this position will be required to complete a criminal background check, driver's record check and pre-employment medical evaluation to the satisfaction of the employer.
+PHYSICAL REQUIREMENTS:

 Reasonable accommodations are available to persons with disabilities during application and/or interview processes per the Americans with Disabilities Act.
 Contact 703-324-4900 for assistance.
 TTY 703-222-7314.
 EEO/AA/TTY.